agutkarsh/Air-Canvas-OpenCV-Project/README.md

 - *Case 2*

-    If the y coordinate of the center lies in the drawing region .
-In this case further 4 cases are possible .
+     Suppose the y coordinate of the center lies in the drawing region.
+In this case, further 4 cases are possible.
 They are as follows :

      If color index=0, it means we have to use blue color for drawing .
 So we will append this center point to the blue deque.